Dec. 13, 2010

 Running Back

 A consensus All-American following his junior and senior seasons, Anthony Thompson capped his career in Bloomington as the Division I touchdowns record holder.
 He was named Big Ten Player of the Year as a junior and senior, earning numerous national awards during his final year on campus.
 The Walter Camp Player of the Year and the Maxwell Award winner, Thompson finished second in the 1989 Heisman Trophy voting.
 Beginning in 1997, Thompson spent five seasons on the Indiana staff before becoming an administrator with the Indiana Varsity Club.
 He has since held Bible study sessions for the football team and currently serves as a pastor at a local Bloomington church.
 Thompson was called upon when former Indiana coach Terry Hoeppner was diagnosed with brain cancer, providing spiritual guidance to Hoeppner and his family during the course of the illness.
-Having served the church and Indiana University for the last 20 years, the College Football Hall of Fame inductee continues to be a positive influence to the Bloomington community. (return to chart)
+Having served the church and Indiana University for the last 20 years, the College Football Hall of Fame inductee continues to be a positive influence to the Bloomington community. (

 Annual Awards/Trophies